Written By: Libby Bierman

 The first item a bank should consider is whether a potential peer bank has a similar risk structure, or “appetite.”
 Risk appetite is something that is set by the board of directors and enacted by senior management.
 It is also generally well-known by employees.
 Some banks are known to be aggressive commercial real estate lenders while others are high quality consumer lenders.
 The risk appetite of larger lenders is typically known by reputation and its media presence.
 It may be a bit more challenging to locate the risk appetite for smaller banks, especially if they are not in the home region of the subject bank.
 If you are examining a potential peer candidate, the first place to check is with your own management; maybe they are familiar with the bank.
 Start with the easiest step first.
 Next, take a look at the annual report or, if possible, the transcript for earnings calls.
 These documents, combined with any SEC filings, generally state management’s view on risk at least annually.

 Product mix is another critical component of peer selection.
 Because commercial loans are underwritten and serviced differently from consumer loans, they naturally behave differently.
 Therefore, it would not be wise to include a bank that had a materially different product mix as a peer, as it would tend to skew any comparative results.
-Product mix can be easily identified by downloading recent call reports from the FFIEC website or Abrigo Bank Information.
+Product mix can be easily identified by downloading recent call reports from the FFIEC website or Abrigo Peer Analysis.
 While no bank will ever have an exact duplicate peer in terms of product mix, it would be best to look at the two or three largest pools and measure them as a percentage of total loans.
 A logical peer will have pool percentages that are substantially similar to the primary bank.